Open Reel Ensemble: 2015–present: Vocal Code and Sato and Namba's departure

 In May 2015, the band announced the departure of Sato and Namba, who planned to focus on their own band, Mother Tereco, starting in September.
 On September 2, 2015, the band released Vocal Code, an album centered around the theme of "voice."
 It featured collaborations with various artists, including Tavito Nanao.
 The album was chosen as the theme for the Nippon TV show News Every and aired for three months that year.
 In October 2016, they performed at TEAC Corporation's warehouse following the company's announcement of two new concept audio models of CD player amplifiers.

 By 2018, they had innovated new methods for utilizing tape recorders, including programming sounds directly onto them, toggling individual tracks, and even employing bamboo sticks for playing.
 In June of that year, they received an honorary mention at Ars Electronica and were honored with the Starts Prize, recognizing their work at the intersection of science, technology, and art.
 The following year, the band unveiled a multimedia project accompanied by a video, marking their first international distribution.
 On March 25, 2022, the Open Reel Ensemble launched a digital book alongside the song "Magnetik Phunk," followed by a live streamed performance at Ginza Sony Park on March 27.

+Genre

+The band's use of tape loops and hybrid "analog contraptions" with digital effects defies conventional genres.
+They call themselves "Magnetikpunk".